RenataKuroda/wordle-project/README.md

 ### **My step by step thoughts during project week**
 1. Create HTML with the basic structure of the game
 2. Create JS to randomly get the words and check player inputs
-3. create CSS to style the page
+3. Create CSS to style the page
+4. When game is working, spend time to QA (Quality Assurance)
+5. Make it fun with sounds for winning and losing

 ---
 #### **Additional Features**